N-M/jwt-auth/UPGRADING.md

 - Secrets moved into class
 - Logger removed
 - removed error handler
-- Before and After handlers
+- Before and After handlers changed

 The recommeded upgrade path is to use [Rector](https://github.com/rectorphp/rector) this will automate the bulk of the changes however there are somethings which cannot be be automated and will need manual intervention, see